txie-93/cdvae/data/README.md

 - `angles`: the angles of the lattice, shape `(num_evals, M, 3)`
 - `num_atoms`: the number of atoms in each material, shape `(num_evals, M)`

+## Questions and comments

+We hope these datasets and evaluation codes can be useful for the community to benchmark material generation models.
+If you have any questions or comments, please don't hesitate to reach out to Tian Xie (txie AT csail DOT mit DOT edu).

 ## Citation

 Please consider citing the following paper if you find these datasets and evaluation metrics useful.